ShoshBeer/talking-circles/public/to-do.md

 ## Bug Reports

- - Throws `Cannot read properties of undefined (reading 'map')` pretty frequently when choosing a new random word
-   - Has happened with *yeah*, *inform*, *else*, *folks*
-   - May be resolved already with new dictionary implementation
  - Accordion tabs stay open when word is changed
- - Multiple accordion tabs open
  - Word "huge" has related word "vast." must know why punctuation and strip if not a fluke
  - Not enough related words because some related words aren't in the main dictionary
    - Can solve by grabbing definitions from an earlier dictionary if they aren't in the smooth one